aroneklund/DTU-27626-cancer/README.md

 Next we'll do some analysis on a VCF file containing somatic mutations found throughout the entire genome:

-        /home/27626/exercises/cancer/patient2_t.mutect2.vcf
+        ls /home/27626/exercises/cancer/patient2_t.mutect2.vcf

 Filter this VCF file to retain only the lines marked as "PASS".
+Retain the header by including also lines with "#".

+        egrep "PASS|#" /home/27626/exercises/cancer/patient2_t.mutect2.vcf > filtered.patient2_t.mutect2.vcf

 Submit the filtered VCF to the
 [TumorTracer server](http://www.cbs.dtu.dk/services/TumorTracer/).